 User experience has overtaken price and product as the key brand differentiator.

 Consider the example of one of the successful applications – WhatsApp.
 It is blazingly fast, easy to use and offers a lot of other features that make communication a breeze.

 Users choose apps that help them in taking decisions faster (3-step booking etc.) over apps that require them to fill in irrelevant information.

-A great UI and UX provides them with a continuous flow of valuable information and easy decision making.
+A great UI and UX provide them with a continuous flow of valuable information and easy decision making.
 This will allow more and more users to be interested in your app, creating natural traffic which in turn will lead to a boost in conversion rates and thereby grow your brand name.

 It is therefore essential to hire an experienced Ul/UX designer who will make sure your mobile app is interactive and pleasant to your users.